-Students gain a more thorough understanding of better-known histories and narratives of the Holocaust and explore aspects of the Holocaust that are underrepresented in contemporary American culture or that have otherwise been marginalized.
-They additionally learn about some of the important scholarly methodologies for approaching the study of the Holocaust and its legacy.
-The highlight of the program is an educational trip in late May and early June to locations in Germany, Poland, and Lithuania.
-Students visit sites important to the history and memory of the Holocaust, such as the Warsaw and Vilna ghettos, the Auschwitz and Treblinka death camps, the mass graves at Ponary, and museums, memorials and historical sites in Berlin and environs.
+The highlight of this program is an educational trip in May to locations in Germany, Poland, and Lithuania.
+The trip will include visits to sites important to the history and memory of the Holocaust, such as the Warsaw and Vilna ghettos, the Auschwitz and Treblinka death camps, the mass graves at Ponary, and museums, memorials, and important historical sites in Berlin and environs.